tagorganesh464/Farm-Analytics-App/README.md

-# Krshak-Saathee
+# Farm Analytics App
-***Krshak Saathee*** is a web app which is a part of our 2-day hackathon during the Convergene fest at our college ***VNR VIGNANA JYOTHI INSTITUTE OF ENGINEERING AND TECHNOLOGY***.
+***Farm Analytics App*** is a web app which is a part of our 2-day hackathon during the Convergene fest at our college ***VNR VIGNANA JYOTHI INSTITUTE OF ENGINEERING AND TECHNOLOGY***.
 It commits to solve few problems faced by farmers and enhancing agriculture through Machine Learning.
-Team members and contributors:
-1. <a href="https://github.com/manchalaharikesh" target="_blank">M. Harikesh</a>
-2. <a href="https://github.com/ritish1082" target="_blank">M.Sai Ritish Reddy</a>

 # Problem Explanation
 We grew up watching the scenarios like farmers were unable to get fair prices to their crops.